|

 sometimes not rendered correctly).

-These things are rendered perfectly as
+these things are rendered nearly

-pdf documents, but many of those are
+perfectly as pdf documents, but many of

-download them and view them from your
+need to download them and view them from

-Hebrew characters or graphics or
+the Hebrew characters or graphics or

 formatting exactly as I have created the